 To distinguish this cut from a standard pixie, "Tell your stylist to crop the sides and back using a 'scissor over comb' technique to keep the ends soft (as opposed to using clippers).
 Cut the top with a razor or shears for more fullness and keep length toward the front for softness around the face."

 Gentle waves deflect the roundness of the face as well, so you may want to play up your natural waves, as actress Gabrielle Union did here.
 You can do this by scrunching your hair as it dries.
 If you want to boost it, wrap your hair around the barrel of a large curling iron.

 Long, Bouncy Layers

-Because texture at the bottom draws your eyes downwards, a haircut with layers elongates your face.
+Because texture at the bottom draws your eyes downward, a haircut with layers elongates your face, as is the case on supermodel Miranda Kerr.
 Marjan suggests telling your stylist to "keep the volume at the root and movement toward the ends," adding that you should "Have them texturize the ends for added movement when you blow-dry."

 A Classic Bob

 For thin hair that doesn't have much volume, the classic bob is one of the best options.
 All of the hair is cut to one length, though this one is best just below the ear and above the chin.

 This is a style that you can change up just by switching your part, as actress Malin Akerman proves.
 Part it off to the side and let some of it drape your forehead or part it down the middle for a slimming frame on the face.
 It's wonderful if you prefer the more casual mussy style, and it can be very nice with natural waves.